 Correctly using and understanding lateral and longitudinal flexion and bend will not only help balance the horse and rider through circles, corners and collected movements — it will also build the foundation for upper level movements.

 Hopefully this short article has helped to clear up misconceptions as to what flexion and bend refer to, as well as how longitudinal and lateral flexion and bend come into play.
-The common saying “flex at the poll” might sound ineffective now considering it’s redundancy since flexion itself describes a change in the position of the poll and considering the saying could either be referring to a longitudinal or lateral flexion.

 Top trainers, owners and competitors rely on BRL Equine products to help their horses perform at their very best.
 You can get the same great results!
 Our all-natural equine nutritional supplements really work... guaranteed or your money back!